maxmunday/maxmunday.github.io/_posts/2017-01-28-basic-security-for-everyone.md

 The everyday user basically needs to protect themselves from virus infection, malware, and web-based exploit kits.
 And maybe the odd stolen phone or laptop.

-If you want to protect yourself from a nation state, you're pretty much shit out of luck.
+If you want to protect yourself from a nation state, you're pretty much screwed.
 Try [this](https://www.qubes-os.org/) or [this](https://tails.boum.org/) I guess.

 == Online Behaviour ==

-This is the first and best line of defence: don't click on shit you don't understand.
+This is the first and best line of defence: don't click on things you don't understand.

 \* Don't open suspicious emails or attachments, especially strange invoices or fines.